Fairy Tail: Fairy Tail | Strongest Team (Natsu Dragneel | Lucy Heartfilia | Erza Scarlet) | Sirius Team (Juvia Lockser) | Founders | Other Members

 - Verbal Tic: He regularly inserts "moo"-related puns into practically everything he says.

 - Walking Shirtless Scene: As mentioned, he never wears any clothes but Underwear of Power.

-Gemi is voiced by: Yukiyo Fujii (JP), Heather Walker (EN)
+Gemi voiced by: Yukiyo Fujii (Japanese), Heather Walker (English) note

-Mini is voiced by: Kanami Satou (JP), Michelle Rojas (EN)
+Mini voiced by: Kanami Sato (Japanese), Michelle Rojas (English) note

-The Twins.
-They have Copy Magic to mimic the appearance of anyone and read their minds.
+Gemini are a pair of spirits who can mimic the appearance, powers, and thoughts of anyone they see.
 They are Angel's signature spirits and follow her orders without question until Lucy proves to be a more caring master.

 - Early-Bird Cameo: They appeared on chapter cover pages well before their first real appearance.

 - HeelFace Turn: They're sadistic and cruel at first, but once they copy Lucy and feel the love she has for all celestial spirits, they're so deeply moved that they can't bring themselves to kill her.
 They later show up after Angel's defeat to help her stop Nirvana before formally making a contract.

 - Identical Twin ID Tag: The male Gemi is the one in black pants, while the female Mini is the one in orange.